jaregu/queries/README.md

-# jaregu-queries
+# Jaregu-queries
-2

 Java based SQL templating project.
-Store your queries in *.sql files and build queries for executing.
-Supports simple expressions and conditional clauses.
+Store your queries in sql files and build queries for executing.
-3
+Main features:
+- SQL templating with conditional blocks
+- Built-in expression language for simple parameter conditions and tuning (parameter + '%')
+- Mandatory and optional parameter support
+- Anonymous, constant or named parameter naming support (use field = 'AAA' or field = ? or field = :aaa syntax)
+- Optional SQL IN clause support
+- Proxiable interfaces support (use interface with annotations to create bridge between sql file and java code)
+- DI supported (Optional Guice support included)
+- SQL Dialects for built-in SQL query conversion to COUNT, ORDER BY and LIMIT queries
+- Conversion support for queries (Proxied interface can return data from database using some defined coversion)
+- Optional queries caching possibility with some built-in
+- Query attributes support for executing, caching or some other layer (additional info about query) Supports simple expressions and conditional clauses.

 # Quick-start